User-Defined Functions

 To use an inline UDF, define the UDF in pipeline properties.
 After you define the UDF, you can call it from any valid location in the pipeline.

 Note: You do not need to configure pipeline properties to use precompiled UDFs.
-You can use precompiled UDFs in SQL queries and expressions as long as the UDFs are compiled and available in your Snowflake account.
+You can use precompiled UDFs in SQL queries and SQL expressions as long as the UDFs are compiled and available in your Snowflake account.

 Before defining an inline UDF, make sure that the code performs as expected in Snowflake.
 Transformer for Snowflake does not validate UDF logic.